Why You Should Sell Your Art Prints Online

 Selling art does not mean just selling original work.
 Selling art online could also mean selling reproductions or copies of your work on other products.

-Print-on-demand services make it possible for artists or photographers to sell their work on merchandise, canvases, and fine art papers with no upfront costs.
+Print-on-demand services allow artists or photographers to sell their work on merchandise, canvases, and fine art papers with no upfront costs.
 All you have to do is create a free account on a POD site, upload an image of your work, and they will do the rest.
 When someone purchases a product with your art, the POD site will fulfill the order and ship it to the customer.
 After the transaction has been completed, you will receive royalties.

-Read the terms and conditions of each POD site before creating an account.
+Read the terms and conditions of each POD site to determine what POD website is best for you.
 Some services only payout after you have generated a specific amount.
 Other sites like Printful will pay you immediately for each sale.